 BDNF (Brain-derived neurotrophic factor)

-BDNF is a growth-factor protein that supports neuronal survival, synapse formation, and — at least in animal models — adult hippocampal neurogenesis (its extent in adult humans remains debated).
-Levels rise with aerobic exercise and quality sleep; effects of intermittent fasting are well-established in rodents but less clear in humans, and levels fall under chronic stress and depression.
-In longevity research, lower BDNF is associated with depression and Alzheimer's risk, linking lifestyle to memory and mood regulation.
+BDNF (brain-derived neurotrophic factor) is a growth-factor protein.
+It supports neuron survival, the formation of synapses, and (at least in animals) the birth of new neurons in the adult hippocampus.
+(How much of that happens in adult humans is still debated.)
+Your BDNF levels rise with aerobic exercise and good sleep.
+The effect of intermittent fasting is well-established in rodents, but less clear in humans.
+And levels fall under chronic stress and depression.
+In longevity research, lower BDNF is linked to depression and Alzheimer's risk.
+That connects your lifestyle to your memory and mood.

 Sources